CamberLoid/CamberLoid/README.md

 Warning: the `Most Used Language` is not accurate, and `Stars` also counted stars in my orgnizations.

 #### `$ uname -a`
-- Neko-kuma Camber 18-years-old-if-you-ask No-SMP Some-month-and-some-day riscv64
+- nekoCore Camber 18-years-old-if-you-ask No-SMP Some-month-and-some-day riscv64

 #### `$ whoami`
 - Camber's Chinese nickname is "拱拱".
 Camber call Camber as 'Camber' or '拱拱';
 - Camber is a CS an free-and-open-source software enthusiast, but not a CS-related student;
 - Loves [@bzy-nya](https://github.com/bzy-nya) who is so kawaii~~~~

-#### Most used Languages, true
+#### Most used Languages

 - Shell/Bash Scripting
 - Golang